 - Powder moisture / loss on drying for consistent flow and batching

-When resistant starch is a key structural part of the gummy, these specs can be the difference between a repeatable process and constant “minor adjustments” that never really end.
+When resistant starch is a key structural part of the gummy, these specs are the difference between a repeatable process and constant minor adjustments.

 Where You Add It Matters More Than Most Formulas Admit

-Resistant starch blends can behave very differently depending on when they enter the batch.
-There’s no universal rule, but there are predictable trade-offs.
+Resistant starch blends behave very differently depending on when they enter the batch.
+No universal rule, but there are predictable trade-offs.

 Adding early in the cook